 - expresses opinions on all other subjects submitted to it by the Rector.

 - With a majority of at least two-thirds of its members, the Academic Senate may propose a censure motion to the electoral body against the Rector, not before two years have passed since the beginning of his/her term of office.
-Voters are determined in accordance with Article 11, paragraph 2, of the Charter.
+Voters are determined in accordance with Article 11, paragraph 2, of the Statute.
 The censure motion against the Rector is approved by the electoral body with the favourable vote of the absolute majority of eligible voters.

 - the Rector;